AbhijeetDhole09/ecommerce-promotion_analysis/README.md

 # 📊 E-commerce Promotion Analysis

 ## 📌 Project Overview
-This project analyzes the impact of different promotional strategies on sales performance using SQL and Power BI.
-The goal is to identify which promotions drive the most revenue and improve business decisions.
+This project analyzes the impact of promotional strategies on sales performance using SQL and Power BI.
+The objective is to identify which promotions drive revenue and improve business decision-making.

 ---